LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 ## Step 3: Design the customer experience

-1. **Design the buttons** (web and mobile app messaging): you can determine how the messaging buttons will look like, where they will appear on your website and if they will be triggered from a particular visitor behavior.
-This configuration is done through the campaigns.
-2. **Design the window** (web and mobile app messaging): customize the look and feel to match your brand - including colors fonts, headers and images.
-Advanced customization such as add the individual agent icon or make the corners of the window rounded.
+{: .notice} Instructions for designing customer experience elements such as banners and chat window UI can be found within each of the channel set up guides (linked above).

-3. **Rich Messaging**: enhancing the conversation is crucial to enable you to handle more types of inquiries and actions over messaging.
+1. **Rich Messaging**: enhancing the conversation is crucial to enable you to handle more types of inquiries and actions over messaging.
 Beyond the regular text, LivePerson enables you to set up the following rich messaging capabilities:

 * Photo sharing (consumer to agent)
 * Structured content (cards, carousels, lists)